speedscale/docs/docs/replay/replay-snapshot/README.md

 Add these annotations to your deployment (or job or stateful set or daemon set) to tell the operator to take action:

 ```
-test.speedscale.com/scenarioid: <scenarioID>
+replay.speedscale.com/snapshot-id: <snapshot ID>
-test.speedscale.com/testconfigid: <test config ID>
+replay.speedscale.com/testconfig-id: <test config ID>
 ```

 ### Deployment Modes

-When deploying a snapshot, the default behavior is to deploy the Speedscale traffic generator, but not the responder.
-This will mean that all external requests and services will still be accessible as they normally would be during traffic record time.
-In order to enable the Speedscale responder for external service mocking, the following annotation may be added:
+When running a snapshot, the default behavior is to deploy both a Responder and a Generator.
+This is represented by the following annotation:

 ```
-test.speedscale.com/deployResponder: "true"
+replay.speedscale.com/mode: full-replay
 ```

-Some instances may not require the use of the Speedscale traffic generator, which is different the default deployment behavior where the traffic generator is deployed automatically.
-To disable deploying the generator, use the following annotation:
+In this mode, traffic will be generated that matches traffic observed in your capture.
+Additionally, the Responder will reply for calls to external services.

+You may only want a Generator or a Responder for a given test.
+In that case, you may deploy one or the other with the following annotations on your workload.

 ```
-test.speedscale.com/deployGenerator: "false"
+replay.speedscale.com/mode: responder-only
+replay.speedscale.com/mode: generator-only
 ```

 There are additional options that can be toggled depending on your specific needs for snapshot replay.
+See the full list of [Replay annotations](./optional-replay-annotations.mdx) for options.

 ### Extra info <a href="#extra-info" id="extra-info"></a>